mozilla/ecosystem-platform/docs/reference/tokens.md

 ### Session Tokens

-A `sessionToken` is the Firefox Accounts equivalent of traditional website login session cookie - it represents the user who is currently signed in to accounts.firefox.com, and it used to authenticate many calls from the FxA front-end website to the FxA back-end API.
+A `sessionToken` is the Mozilla accounts equivalent of traditional website login session cookie - it represents the user who is currently signed in to accounts.firefox.com, and it used to authenticate many calls from the FxA front-end website to the FxA back-end API.